Here is something you don’t expect to hear people say, “If you file bankruptcy your life will get better.”

 - The Bible is Against Bankruptcy: Well that is clearly not true.
 See What Does the Bible Say About Bankruptcy?
 Is Bankruptcy Scriptural?

-- I’ll Never be Able to Buy a House: Not true. in fact the reality is that most likely unless you file bankruptcy you will not be in a position to save money for a downpayment.
+- I’ll Never be Able to Buy a House: Not true. in fact, the reality is that most likely, unless you file bankruptcy, you will not be in a position to save money for a downpayment.
 You might want to read How Long After Bankruptcy Can I Buy a House?

-- I Won’t be Able to Get Another Credit Card: Actually what you will find is you will start getting new offers for credit right after bankruptcy.
+- I Won’t Be Able to Get Another Credit Card: Actually, what you will find is you will start getting new offers for credit right after bankruptcy.

 - I Won’t be Able to Get a Job: Wrong.
 This is just another false statement people make that is not supported by the facts.
 See Getting a Job After Bankruptcy.

 - Bankruptcy Will Appear on My Credit Report: That is actually true.
 And it will be listed for seven years if you file a chapter 13 bankruptcy and ten years if you file a chapter 7 bankruptcy.
-But if you are behind or delinquent on your debts that will be reported for seven years as well.
+But if you are behind or delinquent on your debts, that will be reported for seven years as well.

 - Bankruptcy Should be the Last Resort: That’s ridiculous.
-Bankruptcy isn’t in a list of options from best to worst, it is an option.
+Bankruptcy isn’t in a list of options from best to worst; it is an option.
 The time to file bankruptcy is when it is the best option for your situation, not the last option.
 That’s a bit like saying you can only be rescued from a cliff with yellow rope.
 It makes no sense.
 You might want to read Bankruptcy Should Be the Last Resort Many Say.
-But That’s Just Not True.
+But That’s Not True.

 - I’ll Lose My Home or Car: Most don’t.
 But it really depends if you want to keep your home and expensive car though.
 You might decide it’s best to give it back.

 - I Make Too Much Money to File Bankruptcy: Again, another untrue statement.
-People of any income level can file bankruptcy and if your bankruptcy attorney spends time qualifying you for a chapter 7 bankruptcy most people qualify for it even with high incomes.
+People of any income level can file bankruptcy, and if your bankruptcy attorney spends time qualifying you for a chapter 7 bankruptcy, most people qualify for it even with high incomes.

 - Bankruptcy is No Longer Available: If anyone tells you that, run away.
 They have no clue what they are talking about.
 Legal protection under bankruptcy remains available and is written into the U.S. Constitution.